autoloadnextpost/auto-load-next-post/readme.txt

 = Increase Your PageViews Today =

-Intrigued?
-I bet you are.
-Once you try Auto Load Next Post, you pageviews will increase and you will not want to go back.
-Guaranteed.
+Intrigued? _I bet you are._ Once you try Auto Load Next Post, you pageviews will increase and you will not want to go back. **Guaranteed.**

 = Built with developers in mind =

 Extendable and open source — Auto Load Next Post is created with developers in mind.
+There are opportunities for developers at all levels to contribute.
+[Click here to contribute](https://github.com/AutoLoadNextPost/Auto-Load-Next-Post/blob/master/CONTRIBUTING.md).

 > #### Auto Load Next Post Pro
 > There's an even better version of the plugin coming out soon with the following extra features:<br />
 >
 > - Custom Post Type Support<br />
 > - Media Attachments Support<br />
-> - Customizable Template for Pages<br />
 > - Priority Email Support<br />
 > - and many more features to follow.
 >